myphysicslab/myphysicslab/src/docs/Building.md

     open docs/index.html

-The file `docs/index.html` is the **home page** for the documentation, it is built by Dossier from the `src/docs/doc_start.md` markdown file.
+The file `docs/index.html` is the **home page** for the documentation, it is built by Typedoc from the `src/docs/doc_start.md` markdown file.

 To build only the markdown documentation use the command